Julie Blaze (PhD)

 Sarah Cutts with oyster tank

-Sarah Cutts
+Jordan Cutts

 Sarah is an Ecology major interested in socio-ecological interactions and science communication.
 Her work focuses on conducting DNA extractions and qPCR to assess disease dynamics in oysters and assisting with spatial analyses to understand how land use change influences oyster reefs using tools in ArcGIS.